-In this study, we evaluated the association between the accumulated hypertension burden and the risk of incident AF in diabetes patients.
-Our principal findings are as follows: (1) diabetes patients with higher accumulated hypertension burden had had an increased risk of AF; (2) the accumulated hypertension burden showed a positive correlation with the risk of AF in diabetic population regardless of the severity of the diabetes.
-As far as we are concerned, this is the first study to evaluate the risk of incident AF in diabetes patients with accumulated hypertension burden.
+In this study, our principal findings are as follows: (1) diabetes patients with higher accumulated hypertension burden had an increased risk of incident AF; and (2) accumulated hypertension burden showed a positive correlation with the risk of AF in a diabetic population, regardless of the severity of the diabetes.
+As far as we are aware, this is the first study to evaluate the risk of incident AF in diabetes patients with accumulated hypertension burden.

-Diabetes is one of the most common chronic medical conditions affecting one in eleven adults globally.1 Subjects with diabetes are at higher risk of major cardiovascular adverse events and mortality compared to non-diabetic subjects.23 They are more likely to develop AF by atrial structural remodeling and adrenergic activation and have even higher risk of major coronary events, stroke, heart failure and mortality when combined with AF.
-24-27 The diabetic subjects with AF not only suffer from medical issues but also of worse AF symptom burden and lower quality of life.27 As cumulative exposure to diabetes status itself increases risk of AF by 3% for each additional year,28, 29 it is important to control other modifiable risk factors of AF in diabetic patients.
+Diabetes is one of the most common chronic medical conditions affecting one in eleven adults globally.1 Subjects with diabetes are at higher risk of major cardiovascular adverse events and mortality compared to non-diabetic subjects.23 Indeed, they are more likely to develop AF by atrial structural remodeling and adrenergic activation and have even higher risk of major coronary events, stroke, heart failure and mortality when present in combination with AF.
+24-27 Diabetic subjects with AF also suffer worse AF symptom burden and lower quality of life.27 As cumulative exposure to diabetes status itself increases the risk of AF by 3% for each additional year,28, 29 it is important to control other modifiable risk factors of AF in diabetic patients.

-Hypertension is one of the modifiable risk factors which affects the pathogenesis, management, and prognosis of AF.30, 31 Hypertension was responsible for more than one fifth of incident AF and showed linear increase of risk when the exposure was accumulated.17, 32, 33 In diabetic patients, hypertension troubles over two-thirds of the patients.34 The coexistence of hypertension in diabetic patients has shown to increase risk of AF by three folds.10 However, the previous study was a cross-sectional observational study which focused on the presence of hypertension.10 The accumulated effect of hypertension on AF development in diabetes patients have not been evaluated previously.
+Hypertension is one of the common modifiable risk factors which affects the pathogenesis, management, and prognosis of AF.30, 31 Hypertension is responsible for more than one fifth of incident AF and showd a linear increase of risk when the exposure is accumulated.17, 32, 33 In diabetic patients, hypertension affects over two-thirds of patients34, and he coexistence of hypertension in diabetic patients increases the risk of AF 3-fold.10 However, the latter study was a cross-sectional observational study which focused on the presence or absence of baselin hypertension.10 The accumulated effect of hypertension on AF development in diabetes patients have not been previously evaluated.

-Although pathophysiology of AF is still under investigation, there have been some possible explanations for the association between hypertension and AF.
-In animal models, hypertension was associated with atrial remodeling, especially fibrosis, and higher AF inducibility.30, 35-37 Such structural changes were seen just a few weeks after the onset of hypertension.
-36, 38 Long-term exposure to hypertension was associated with left ventricular hypertrophy leading to increased left atrial pressure and subsequent atrial enlargement.39-42 These structural remodeling supports the increased incidence of AF in dose-dependent response to cumulative hypertension burden shown in our study and in previous study.32 However, as such change in left ventricular hypertrophy can be prevented or even improved with intensive BP control and antihypertensive medications43, 44, strict BP control would benefit as less incidence of AF in diabetic patients.
+Although the pathophysiology of AF is still under investigation, there are possible explanations for the association between hypertension and AF.
+In animal models, hypertension was associated with atrial remodeling, especially fibrosis, and higher AF inducibility30, 35-37 38.
+Long-term exposure to hypertension is also associated with left ventricular hypertrophy, leading to increased left atrial pressure and subsequent atrial enlargement.39-42 Such structural remodeling leads to the increased incidence of AF in dose-dependent response to cumulative hypertension burden, as shown in our study and by others.32 As such change in left ventricular hypertrophy can be prevented or even improved with intensive BP control and antihypertensive medications43, 44, strict BP control should lower the incidence of AF in diabetic patients.